padiix/RecORDER/README.md

 Once you configure it you don't have to worry about anything else, because from now on your recordings as well as replays or screenshots will be sorted for you.

-> Tested only on **3.11.4**, but it might work on earlier minor versions, though you can try it at your own risk!
+> Tested only on **3.11.4**, but it might work on other versions as long as there are no big changes!

 ## Features of the script
-In case of fullscreen applications:
+In case of fullscreen applications (mentioned as **it** below):
 - Moves recordings to a folder named after it
 - Moves replay buffer recordings to folders named after it
+- Moves screenshots to folders named after it
 - When automatic splitting is enabled, it will also move actively move all of the recordings to folder named after it

 Other features:
 - Verbose output of the script in the logs - you should be able to see the most important stuff on the go when available

-If not recording a fullscreen app, it will move any recording/replay buffer to a folder named "Manual Recording"
+If not recording a fullscreen app, it will move any recording/replay buffer to a folder named **"Manual Recording"**

 ## What do I need to do to make it work?